stingraze/Quantum-Education-Android-App/README.md

 (C)Tsubasa Kato - Inspire Search Corp. & Curioforce Corp.
 2026/5/24

+We are hoping that this will spark interest in the educational community and provide a sample to build custom apps to teach children and students about quantum.
+Feel free to write to me at: tsubasa@inspiresearch.io

 # Run and deploy your AI Studio app

 This contains everything you need to run your app locally.